-The Asset Management Plan (Phase 1) document has been developed for the City's major infrastructure asset groups.
+The Asset Management Plan (Phase 2) document has been developed for the City's major infrastructure asset groups.
 This second phase of the Asset Management Plan will provide a framework for considering, prioritizing, and optimizing asset management efforts, and providing direction for effective management of its aging infrastructure to best achieve established goals and objectives for its entire asset portfolio.

-This Plan seeks to formalize and present some of the major capital infrastructure needs, with an emphasis on the 10 year period from 2022 to 2032, and provide a framework for expanding and enhancing the Municipality's asset management system.
-Phase 2 of the plan will build on phase 1 and to include all remaining assets that will be completed by July 2024.
+This Plan seeks to formalize and present some of the major capital infrastructure needs, with an emphasis on the 10 year period from 2024 to 2034, and provide a framework for expanding and enhancing the Municipality's asset management system.
+Phase 2 of the plan has built on phase 1 (completed in March 2022) and to include all remaining assets that will be completed by July 2024.
 And finally, phase 3 builds on phase 1 and 2 by adding the proposed levels of service and a strategy to fund the activities.
 This funding strategy will further identify the gap between municipal own source revenues and the need.
 This financial strategy will be completed by July 2025.